Jones Falls Trail: Currently open

 In Druid Hill Park, the Jones Falls Trail includes the entire loop road around Druid Lake Reservoir, a bike path that runs clockwise around it.
 The trail enters from the northeast side and exits to the northwest of the lake, climbing as it loops around to the west and then south, meeting Beechwood Drive and continuing north along the street's east side.
 Going along this route, the trail passes by the Maryland Zoo, where the trail leaves the sidepath route and follows its own alignment once more, entering a heavily wooded area.
 It features a number of sharp curves, branching paths, and two switchbacks as it descends toward Woodberry.

 In Woodberry, the Jones Falls Trail becomes an on-street route once more, entering on Parkdale Avenue.
 It turns immediately to the right onto Clipper Park Road, utilizing its entire length to Clipper Road.
 Here, the East Coast Greenway separates from the Jones Falls Trail; the trail turns to the north, while the greenway's route turns south.
 This intersection is also nearby the Woodberry station.
 Clipper Road becomes one-way to motor vehicles, but the trail continues in both directions.
 The trail then separates from the road once again, entering another heavily wooded area.
 It continues up to Cold Spring Lane and turns west to the crosswalk at Tamarind Road.

 Beyond here, the Jones Falls Trail continues to the north at Tamarind Road, following its own unique alignment just to the east of the street.
 It continues up to Springarden Drive, running to the north of that street with street lights running down the center of the path, before turning onto Greenspring Avenue and running to Cylburn Avenue, next to the entrance of Cylburn Arboretum.
 After crossing Cylburn Ave, the trail ascends on its own alignment and eventually crosses Northern Parkway on a bridge.
 It then follows Rogers Ave until Wildwood Lane and from there curves Northward on its own alignment, into a segment that mostly consists of boardwalk.
 That segment eventually leads into Newbury Street and ends at Kelly Avenue, close to Mount Washington Light Rail Station.
-A connecting piece of trail follows Kelly Avenue East until Pimlico Road.
+A connecting piece of trail follows Kelly Avenue west until Pimlico Road.